project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

     etc. and implements a way to sign messages when called upon by the Matter TV Casting Library as part of the
     [Device Attestation process](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/device_attestation/Device_Attestation_Specification.adoc)
-    during commissoning.
+    during commissioning.

-    On Linux, implement a define a `dacProvider` to provide the Casting Client's Device Attestation Credentials, by implementing a `chip::Credentials::DeviceAttestationCredentialsProvider`.
+    On Linux, implement a define a `dacProvider` to provide the Casting Client's Device Attestation Credentials, by implementing a
-    For this example, we will use the `chip::Credentials::Examples::ExampleDACProvider`
+    `chip::Credentials::DeviceAttestationCredentialsProvider`.
+For this example,
+    we will use the `chip::Credentials::Examples::ExampleDACProvider`

-    On Android, define a `dacProvider` to provide the Casting Client's Device Attestation Credentials, by implementing a `com.matter.casting.support.DACProvider`:
+    On Android, define a `dacProvider` to provide the Casting Client's Device Attestation Credentials, by implementing a
+    `com.matter.casting.support.DACProvider`:

     ```java
     private static final DACProvider dacProvider = new DACProviderStub();